cardknox/magento2_cardknox/README.md

 4. Enable and configure Cardknox in Magento Admin under Stores/Configuration/Payment Methods/Cardknox

 Copyright © 2018 Cardknox Development Inc. All rights reserved.
-See COPYING.txt for license details.
+See LICENSE for license details.